Best Medicare Advantage Plans in California (2026)

 blueCheck icon

-Alignment Health Plan offers the best Medicare Advantage HMO-POS and PPO plans in California.
+Alignment Health Plan has the best Medicare Advantage HMO-POS and PPO plans in California.
 Alignment's HMO-POS plans average $0 monthly while its PPO plans cost $76 per month but provide greater flexibility when choosing health care providers.

 blueCheck icon